As a member of the Carleton University community, there is much that you can do to contribute to and enhance Carleton’s Sustainability programs.

 The main criteria for projects will be to undertake initiates with positive environmental impacts and strong business case to bring funds back into the program.
 All Carleton students, faculty and staff are invited to submit their ideas.

-The Green Workplace Certification is designed to educate and encourage members of the Carleton community to adopt sustainable practices in their workplaces.
+The CU Sustainable Office Program is designed to educate and encourage members of the Carleton community to adopt sustainable practices in their workplaces.
 The checklist offers action items that promote environmental vitality, human health & well-being, and financial viability.
 We hope it inspires you to develop creative solutions to sustainability challenges in your workplace.

 The program provides recognition of efforts towards sustainability through a workplace certification rating, which can be displayed in your workplace.